JamesRobertHawk/jamesroberthawk.github.io/_posts/2021-08-11-Hawkengine.markdown

 I am not one for small tech demos, I don't find it too interesting to see a single rendered room with some fabric flying around.

 When I have created some engine tech, I like to design a large project around it, which can take sometimes years.
 In that time I create a huge list of things I wish were different in the engine, things that started to break with scope, things that held me back or were overly complex.
-What's more, in that time tech moves on, new shiny stuff comes out, like everyone I want to play with shiny things, but while in a project I just put the idea on my engine wish list and stick to my current project, don't want to end up like Duke Nukem Forever[1]!
+What's more, in that time tech moves on, new shiny stuff comes out, like everyone I want to play with shiny things, but while in a project I just put the idea on my engine wish list and stick to my current project, don't want to end up like [Duke Nukem Forever](https://www.youtube.com/watch?v=CASKDJNiLXA)!

 ## Great News!